Overview

 Blackout Production Days & Dates

-Blackout dates will not count against your lead time.
-For example, if you have a lead time of 2 days set and Blackout Days of Saturday and Sunday, an order placed on a Friday will not be assumed to be ready for shipment until the following Tuesday.
+For example, if you have a global lead time for the warehouse of 2 days and Blackout Days of Saturday and Sunday, an order placed on a Friday will not be assumed to be ready for shipment until the following Tuesday.

 Blackout Dispatch Days and Dates

-Blackout Dispatch Days and Dates are used to define when an origin does not ship orders out.
-This will most commonly be set to weekends and holidays.
+Blackout Dispatch Days and Dates are used to define specific days when an origin does not ship orders out.

 Carriers